open-contracting/kingfisher-summarize/docs/develop/sql.rst

 #.
 Follow the link in the output to create a pull request for `Kingfisher Views <https://github.com/open-contracting/kingfisher-views>`__.
 The maintainers will assign your pull request for review, and merge it as appropriate.

-Lastly, to apply your changes to existing schema created by Kingfisher Views, run ``refresh-views`` on all applicable schema.
+To apply your changes to existing schema created by Kingfisher Views, see :ref:`upgrade-app`.